This post contains affiliate links.

 Contract Length: 6 months

-Each country has a different pay rate, but in Germany Josh is making 250 euros per month.
-He also gets free housing, utilities, and his own car to use in his free time.
+Each country has a different pay rate, but in Germany Josh works less than 20 hours a week for 310 euros per month plus free food, housing, utilities, and use of a car.

 Josh recommends using Au Pair World to find a job for two reasons: it’s easy to navigate, and even better, it’s completely free.
 From there, you can start the application process.

-I asked Josh for tips on becoming a desirable candidate, and he says “you really must be yourself, relax and don’t stress about anything.
+I asked Josh for tips on becoming a desirable candidate and he says “you really must be yourself, relax and don’t stress about anything.
 Ask questions and be interested.”
-If you have experience or qualifications for working with kids, also make sure you mention them as well.
+If you have experience or qualifications for working with kids make sure you mention them as well.

 “The contract is also the most important part of your employment, so you need to be incredibly careful with your negotiations.
 Read it, highlight the potential things you have questions about before signing to clarify it, negotiate if needed and of course mention/include anything that you would like e.g. paid phone bill each month, personal use of car etc. Some families draft up their own contract, some go with the contracts offered on the website.
 See that the daily tasks are roughly outlined with the working hours stated and don’t get stung!”